neurofractal/PACmeg/README.md

 ## Manuscript & Citation

 **Seymour, R. A., Rippon, G., & Kessler, K. (2017).
-The Detection of Phase Amplitude Coupling During Sensory Processing. bioRxiv. https://doi.org/10.1101/163006**
+The Detection of Phase Amplitude Coupling During Sensory Processing.
+Frontiers in Neuroscience 11, 487. https://doi.org/10.3389/fnins.2017.00487**

-The pre-print of the manuscript is available to download on [Biorxiv](https://doi.org/10.1101/163006).
+The pre-print of the manuscript is available to download on [Biorxiv](https://doi.org/10.1101/163006), and the published manuscript is available to download on the [Frontiers website](https://doi.org/10.3389/fnins.2017.00487).

 ## Data Sharing